OpenVidu/openvidu.io-docs/docs/openvidu-enterprise/simulcast.md

 const sender = pc.getSenders().find((s) => s.track?.kind === "video");
 ```

-Once you have the video RTP Sender, [`sender.getParameters()`](https://developer.mozilla.org/en-US/docs/Web/API/RTCRtpSender/getParameters) returns a parameters object that can be modified and later applied back with [`sender.setParameters()`](https://developer.mozilla.org/en-US/docs/Web/API/RTCRtpSender/setParameters).
+Once you have the video RTP Sender, [`sender.getParameters()`](https://developer.mozilla.org/en-US/docs/Web/API/RTCRtpSender/getParameters) returns a `parameters` object that can be modified and later applied back with [`sender.setParameters()`](https://developer.mozilla.org/en-US/docs/Web/API/RTCRtpSender/setParameters).
 Each of the simulcast layers is called an **encoding**, and can be found in `parameters.encodings`, which is an array of [RTCRtpEncodingParameters](https://w3c.github.io/webrtc-pc/#dom-rtcrtpencodingparameters).

 You can use the [`active`](https://w3c.github.io/webrtc-pc/#dom-rtcrtpencodingparameters-active), [`maxBitrate`](https://w3c.github.io/webrtc-pc/#dom-rtcrtpencodingparameters-maxbitrate), and [`scaleResolutionDownBy`](https://w3c.github.io/webrtc-pc/#dom-rtcrtpencodingparameters-scaleresolutiondownby) members to alter the contents of each simulcast layer.
 Refer to the docs of *RTCRtpEncodingParameters* for a detailed description.
-Note that an extra member named [`maxFramerate`](https://www.w3.org/TR/2018/CR-webrtc-20180927/#dom-rtcrtpencodingparameters-maxframerate) used to exist too; while it got deleted from the WebRTC standard, Chrome 97 does in fact implement it as of this writing, so you might want to use it to fine tune the framerate.
+Note that an extra member named [`maxFramerate`](https://www.w3.org/TR/2018/CR-webrtc-20180927/#dom-rtcrtpencodingparameters-maxframerate) used to exist too; while it got deleted from the WebRTC standard, Chrome 98 does in fact implement it as of this writing, so you might want to use it to fine tune the framerate.

 Note that it's only possible to modify already existing entries in the `parameters.encodings` array; you cannot add or remove new entries.